avwede/Airgap-AWX-On-K3s/README.md

 # AWX-On-K3s
-A guide on how to bring up an AWX instance using k3s in an air gapped environment.
+A complete guide on how to bring up an AWX instance using k3s in an air gapped environment.

 ## Prerequistites
 - Alma Linux VM